4d/docs/docs/Desktop/building.md

 * *Windows*
   * MyProject.exe  - Your executable and a MyProject.rsr (the application resources)
   * 4D Extensions folder, Resources folder, various libraries (DLL), Native Components folder, SASL Plugins folder - Files necessary for the operation of the application
   * Database folder - Includes a Resources folder and  MyProject.4DZ file.
 They make up the compiled structure of the project as well as the project Resources folder.
 **Note**: This folder also contains the *Default Data* folder, if it has been defined (see [Data file management in final applications](#data-file-management-in-final-applicatons).
   * (Optional) Components folder and/or Plugins folder - Contains any components and/or plug-in files included in the project.
 For more information about this, refer to the [Plugins and components](#plugins-and-components) section.
-  * Licenses folder - An XML file of license numbers integrated into the application.
+  * (Optional) Licenses folder - An XML file of license numbers integrated into the application, if any.
 For more information about this, refer to the [Licenses & Certificate](#licenses-and-certificate) section.
   * Additional items added to the 4D Volume Desktop folder, if any (see [Customizing the 4D Volume Desktop folder](#customizing-4d-volume-desktop-folder)).

  All these items must be kept in the same folder in order for the executable to operate.